onionpop/privcount/doc/ClassificationCounters.markdown

 Rendezvous, CGM, Facebook:

-`MidPredictRendPurposePredictCGMPositionPredictFBSiteCircuitCount`: total number of predicted rendezvous, predicted CGM circuits that we predict are Facebook circuits
+`MidPredictRendPurposePredictCGMPositionPredictSiteCircuitCount`: total number of predicted rendezvous, predicted CGM circuits that we predict are Facebook circuits
-`MidGotSignalPredictRendPurposePredictCGMPositionPredictFBSiteCircuitCount`: of above, originated at our crawler `MidNoSignalPredictRendPurposePredictCGMPositionPredictFBSiteCircuitCount`: of above, did not originate at our crawler
+`MidGotSignalPredictRendPurposePredictCGMPositionPredictSiteCircuitCount`: of above, originated at our crawler `MidNoSignalPredictRendPurposePredictCGMPositionPredictSiteCircuitCount`: of above, did not originate at our crawler

-`MidPredictRendPurposePredictCGMPositionPredictNotFBSiteCircuitCount`: total number of predicted rendezvous, predicted CGM circuits that we predict are NOT Facebook circuits
+`MidPredictRendPurposePredictCGMPositionPredictNotSiteCircuitCount`: total number of predicted rendezvous, predicted CGM circuits that we predict are NOT Facebook circuits
-`MidGotSignalPredictRendPurposePredictCGMPositionPredictNotFBSiteCircuitCount`: of above, originated at our crawler `MidNoSignalPredictRendPurposePredictCGMPositionPredictNotFBSiteCircuitCount`: of above, did not originate at our crawler
+`MidGotSignalPredictRendPurposePredictCGMPositionPredictNotSiteCircuitCount`: of above, originated at our crawler `MidNoSignalPredictRendPurposePredictCGMPositionPredictNotSiteCircuitCount`: of above, did not originate at our crawler